Fountains in Moscow: Moscow Fountains of the Soviet Era

-During the massive reconstruction of Moscow carried out by Joseph Stalin beginning in the 1930s, all the old fountains, with the exception of the Petrovskiy Fountain in front of the Bolshoi Theater, were demolished.
+During the reconstruction of Moscow carried out by Joseph Stalin beginning in the 1930s, all the old fountains, with the exception of the Petrovskiy Fountain in front of the Bolshoi Theater, were demolished.
 A few new fountains were built to take their place; in 1941 the architect V.A.
 Vlasov constructed a new fountain on Sovyetskaya Square (now Tverskaya Square).
 Between 1940 and 1950 other new fountains were built on Arbat Square; Pushkin Square; Repin Square (now Bolotnaya Square); on Second Peschanaya Street; and in Sokolniki Park; and on Kaluzhsaya Square.

 The most imposing fountains of the Soviet era were begun in 1954 in the new Park of Soviet Economic Achievements, or VDNKh.
 They included the Colossus Fountain, the Stone Flower Fountain, and the largest of all, Friendship of the Peoples Fountain, an enormous basin decorated with statues representing the different nationalities and Republics of the Soviet Union.
 This fountain was the work of architects K.G.
 Topuradze, G.D.
 Konstantinovskiy, and sculptors Joseph Chaikov, E.V.Bazhenova, P,I. Dobrynin and others.
 The basin of water had an area of 3700 square meters, holding 4000 cubic meters of water.
 The water was shot upwards from some 800 spouts, and the highest spout jetted upward 24 meters.
 The fountains were lit by 4525 lamps and projectors.

-Later, different color lights were added to older fountains; the Pushkin Square fountain had three colors, while the Tverskaya Square fountain had six colors.
+Later, different color lights were added to older fountains.
 In 1975 the Bolotnaya Square fountain became the first musical fountain in Moscow with light synchronized with recorded music.
 It was the last fountain built in Moscow in the Soviet Era.